zarela/job-tracker/README.md

 * Edit the elements of the job listing
 * Delete jobs no longer are of his/her interest
 * Identify which jobs have been applied to
-* Rate jobs depending on level of interest
 * Add extra notes to each job posting

 ## Stretch Goals (wish list)